edgedb/edgedb-js/docs/generation.rst

 Generation
 ==========

-The query builder is *auto-generated* from your database schema.
+The query builder is *auto-generated* by introspecting the schema of your database.

 Minimum requirements
 ^^^^^^^^^^^^^^^^^^^^